Practical matters concerning the PhD ceremony

 - The beadle checks that the name on the certificate corresponds with the name on your master’s degree certificate (which corresponds with the GBA) or a statement from the faculty that you have been admitted to the graduate school.
 The graduate school has to refer to the GBA or your passport when it admits you.

 Your supervisor will explain the ceremony to you beforehand.
 The beadle may provide additional information.

 Venue for the ceremony

-For information on arranging a reception after the ceremony, please contact R. Buis from the University Services Department.
+You can contact Rob Buis from the University Services Department for information on arranging a reception.
 If you are holding the reception elsewhere, it is customary to first give the members of the committee the opportunity to congratulate you before leaving.